niveklabs/tfwriter/okta/r/okta_mfa_policy.md

 }

 variable "priority" {
   description = "(optional) - Policy Priority, this attribute can be set to a valid priority.
 To avoid endless diff situation we error if an invalid priority is provided.
-API defaults it to the last/lowest if not there." type        = number default     = null
+API defaults it to the last (lowest) if not there." type        = number default     = null
 }